-Samurai Katana Signed Kaneuji Around 1680.
-With a Pair of Edo Ni Bu Ban Kin Rectangular ‘Bar’ Gold Coin Menuki
+Samurai Katana Signed Kaneuji Around 1680, With The Toyatomi Clan & Imperial Kiri Kamon.
+With a Pair of Edo Ni Bu Ban Kin Rectangular ‘Bar’ Gold Coin Menuki.
+It Has an Amazingly Beautiful Polished Blade, With A Truly Elegant Curvature.

-All original edo mounts and urushi lacquer saya.
-Very fine Edo fuchi kashira well executed high reliefs of arabesque vines or karakusa This style of carving is named Mino-bori it has withing the design a kiri clan mon of the empress tree, it was the Toyotomi clan, and the sword has matching kiri clan kamon of a pair of edo period 2 Bubankin gold coins.
+All original Edo mounts and a very fine original urushi lacquer saya.
+With most gorgeous Edo fuchi kashira, of very well executed high reliefs of arabesque vines, or karakusa.
+This style of carving is named Mino-bori it has within the design a kiri clan mon of the empress tree, the symbol of the the Toyotomi clan, that was later bestowed as a great honour to samurai family clan, by the Imperial Court, and the sword has matching kiri clan kamon of a pair of Edo period 2 Bubankin gold coins.
 The Kiri-mon (paulownia patterns) is a generic name for Monsho (crests or coats of arms) that are based on paulownia.
 It is also called Toka-mon.
 Since it was incused on money such as koban (former Japanese oval gold coin) after Muromachi period.
-Tetsu gold inlaid Bushu school tsuba.
+A very nice Tetsu, gold inlaid, Bushu school sukashi tsuba.

 The original Edo period urushi lacquer on the saya is in simply excellent condition and shows most elegant simplicity, yet a most intricate patterning in the black lacquer. it reveals within that simplicity the finest craftsmanship and beauty worthy of a master of the art of urushi decor.
 Japanese lacquer, or urushi, is a transformative and highly prized material that has been refined for over 7000 years.